Religion and World Views Curriculum

 The foundation stage deliver the RE content through the ‘understanding of the world’ strand of the EYFS curriculum.
 I am special, special people, special times, special places, special books and special objects.

 Key Stage 1 & 2

-The Local Authority agreed syllabus, (East Riding RE Syllabus) is used in order to teach RE.
+The Local Authority agreed syllabus, (The Lincolnshire Agreed Syllabus) is used in order to teach RE.
 A whole school progression map for RE builds on and extends previous learning and key subject related vocabulary.
 Teaching staff use the progression map to create engaging learning opportunities and adapt lessons to meet the learning objectives and needs of our children.
 Children of all abilities have the opportunity to develop their skills and knowledge through planned progression we offer them an increasing challenge as they move through school.